 Rent from us

 We have a fleet of rental skates.
 Most are Bont club skates and they're good for getting a beginning speedskater on the ice.
 They're a little like loaner balls at the bowling alley--fine for having fun and getting into it, but not necessarily for advancing in the sport.
-They're available for rent on a per-session basis ($5), or members can rent them for $75/season.
-Members with a season ice pass pay $50/season.
+They're available for rent on a per-session basis ($10), or members with a season ice pass can rent them for $75/season.

 There are also a few sets of higher quality MG-brand boots with Maple Premium blades.
 They're pretty nice, but availability is limited.
 Many have been snagged up by younger members with still-growing feet.